andyblz/CDCSharp/Week2/README.md

 Working with LINQ and returning JSON, and routing.

 ### RandomPasscodeAssignment
 Created an app that will generate a random passcode each time you click the button.
 It should randomize the passcode, as well as keep track of the number of times a random passcode has been generated.
 This utilizes session and redirecting routes.
-**NOT COMPLETE.
-Does not utilize AJAX.**

 ### TheWallAssignment
 Created a website where a user can login or register.
 Once logged in, the user can post messages to the wall, as well as comment on other users' messages.
 A user can delete their own comment or message if it has been within half an hour of it being posted.
 If a user deletes their message, all comments under that message will also be deleted.
 The user can toggle the comment button to show/hide the comment form.